MRCIEU/gwas-vcf-specification/README.md

 ### The Variant Call Format (VCF) Genome-wide Association Study (GWAS) Summary Statistics Specification v1.0

+#### Rationale

+Specifying a format to store GWAS summary data is necessary to aid with data sharing and tool development.
+Using the VCF format can fulfil the following requirements

+- it uses a pre-existing, well known and well defined format
+- aligning against the reference genome and handling various difficulties such as indels, build differences and multi-allelic variants has been solved by the htslib library.
+- many tools exist that can be used for manipulation
+- the file format is relatively small
+- indexing makes looking up by chromosome and position extremely fast
+- indexing time is very fast
+- we can treat each GWAS as a distinct unit rather than storing everything in a database which is less nimble
+- we can store multiple GWAS datasets in a single file by using one sample column for each GWAS
+- it is easy to export the data into other tabular formats
+- it could translate directly

 #### 1. The VCF specification

 The VCF format will not be covered here.
 Refer to [hts-specs](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for the VCF v4.2 specification.

 ##### 1.1 VCF example storing GWAS summary statistics

+A broad overview:

+- the **header** describes the harmonisation and the study/studies in the file.
+- each row of the **body** contains information about a variant
+  - variant information (e.g. chromosome, id, position, alleles, annotations) are represented in the first few columns
+  - the **sample** section is used to store GWAS summary data.
+Each sample column represents one study

 ###### 1.1.1 Header

 The VCF header defines fields found in the body including META fields which contain information about the GWAS study.

+An example is given below.
+It has the following main meta data sections:

+- INFO - describes the annotations included for the variants
+- FORMAT - describes the fields available for the GWAS summary data (e.g. ES = effect size etc)
+- SAMPLE - a list of fields describing each of the studies. e.g. details of harmonising, study size
+- META - Descriptions of the fields in SAMPLE
+- contig - descriptions of the chromosomes
+- bcftools - list of commands used to create the file

 ```
 ##fileformat=VCFv4.2